Amdahl UTS

-UTS is a discontinued implementation of the UNIX operating system for IBM mainframe (and compatible) computers.
+UTS (Universal Timesharing System) is a discontinued implementation of the UNIX operating system for IBM mainframe (and compatible) computers.
 Amdahl created the first versions of UTS, and released it in May 1981, with UTS Global acquiring rights to the product in 2002.
 UTS Global has since gone out of business.

 System requirements

 UTS Release 4.5 supports the following S/390 model processors and their successors: